Would I Date Me??

 Quick quiz: how many words can you think of that mean the same as “break up”?
 Ready, set, go!

 As a therapist, I use words like “rupture”, “disconnection”, or “avoiding”.
-They pretty much mean the same thing- the relationship has shifted and is moving in a new direction that generally doesn’t feel good.
+They pretty much mean the same thing to the person experiencing the sensation- the relationship has shifted and is moving in a new direction that generally doesn’t feel good.

 Online advice websites and our well-intentioned friends tell us to “date ourselves” after a break up.
 Spend some time loving on ourselves with facials, hitting the gym, taking a nap, reading, or eating chocolate (my fav!).
 And those can feel good and help us to nurse those hurt feelings back to health until break up amnesia can sets in and we become willing to try dating again.

 I’ve given this advice to clients as well.
 We need to give ourselves a break, take a moment to breathe, and give ourselves credit for doing the best we can in the emotional aftermath.
 Good old-fashioned self-care.
 Take a moment and pat yourself on the back for reading this blog and being open to learning new ideas!

 So, “dating yourself” after a break up is a good thing.
 Sort of.

 Spending time nurturing those painful feelings is positive; it gets us back up on our feet and feeling that we’re back on even ground.
 And yet we’re back on our feet as the same person we were before.
 Which means we show up to the next relationship pretty much in the same way we have in past relationships and, more than likely, will repeat the cycle of previous relationships and break ups.